cierrateam/vscode-livewire/README.md

 # Livewire Language Support
 Laravel language support for VSCode.
-Autocomplete, Snippets, Auto-Discover and more.
+With this package you gain Autocomplete, Snippets, Auto-Discover and more.

 ## Features